mobra66/SC407-I2C-example/README.md

 There is no real error handling, the ACK/NACK response is read but not used.

 # Speed
 The program was measured using a simple USB logic analyzer and PulseView.
-The timing diagrams indicate that the speed is approximately 15 KHz.
+The timing diagram indicate that the speed is about 15 KHz (max I2C speed in "standard" mode is 100 KHz).
 If you want higher performance you should probably implement the driver in Z80/Z180 assembler.
 Also, some optimizations to the Pascal code are possible, but the structure right now is for a more readable program, easier to learn from (hopefully), and understand the details of I2C.